gavingt/upcoming-games/README.md

 # Upcoming Games

 View release dates and other info for every video game ever made.
 Keep track of your favorite and most anticipated games easily.
+Contains full sorting and search capabilities.
 Database updates itself periodically using WorkManager.

 ## Getting Started